 The ingredients that might help with sexual function

 I did some background research into the ingredients of Tauro.
 The ones that appear to have some potential for helping with premature ejaculation are:

 - Chamomila Recutita flower extract: can be used to soothe the skin.

-- Laureth-9: has anesthetic properties, helps with dry and itchy skin.
+- Laureth-9: has anesthetic properties, and helps with dry and itchy skin.
 Used in shampoos and conditioners.

 - Phenoxyethenol: might have anesthetic properties.

 - Panax ginseng root extract: used in Chinese medicine to help with premature ejaculation, boost libido and help with erectile dysfunction.

 - Ginkgo biloba leaf extract: sometimes used for erectile dysfunction.

 - Hedera helix leaf extract (English Ivy): can help inflamed and irritated skin.

 - Eugenia caryophyllus bud extract (clove): can reduce sensitivity and pain.

-It looks like there are several ingredients that could in theory help decrease sensitivity, as well as potentially helping with erection strength too.
+It looks like there are several ingredients that could in theory help decrease sensitivity, as well as potentially help with erection strength too.
 Whether they actually work or not in this formula is the million dollar question.
 Or in this case, the twenty dollar question.

 I also found out that some of these ingredients can cause allergic reactions, such as rashes, in some people.
 So as always, I highly recommend testing on your arm first before your penis.

 Really all natural?

 I’ve read a couple of criticisms that there are four parabens in the ingredients.
 Parabens have been subject to some controversy, though most studies have shown them to be safe in the small quantities used in cosmetic products.

 Having said that, if the claim that it uses ‘100% natural ingredients’ appealed to you, you might want to look into parabens yourself.

 How to use Tauro

 You should wash it off before intercourse.
-Don’t get it in the eyes or nostrils, don’t use if your partner is pregnant, and don’t use on broken or inflamed skin.
+Don’t get it in the eyes or nostrils, don’t use it if your partner is pregnant, and don’t use it on broken or inflamed skin.

 Personally, I never feel that you get enough instructions with these sprays.
 So I recommend reading my